larics/crazyflies_wiki/README.md

 ![loco_anchor](https://github.com/user-attachments/assets/572e6334-c53f-4a6f-8385-c7bae0f2e055)

 - reconfiguring red ones in cf client and optical flow
+- upis pozicija manual

 ### Optitrack
+Optitrack is one of the motion capture systems, which uses IR cameras to detect the markers attached to the object that is tracked.
 - what it is
 - computer, IP, setup... single marker
 -